Our Team

 Commercial Marketing Director

-Tom is native of Sabetha, Kansas, where he currently resides with his wife, Carrie, and three children, Payton, Elliott, and Vivian.
-Tom is a graduate of Kansas State University and has a wealth of beef industry experience, having spent time in several sectors of the industry including cattle procurement for Laura’s Lean Beef Company and cattle sales through his time with United Producers, Inc. Tom also has experience in the cow-calf sector having worked as herdsman on both commercial and seedstock cattle operations.
+Tom is a graduate of Kansas State University and has a wealth of beef industry experience, having spent time in several sectors of the industry including cattle procurement and cattle sales.
+He also has experience in the cow-calf sector having worked as herdsman on both commercial and seedstock cattle operations.
 In addition, Strahm also has experience in lending and finance after working as a loan officer for several years.
 In his role as commercial marketing director, Tom works toward creating feeder calf and commercial female marketing avenues for Gelbvieh and Balancer® genetics while serving cow-calf producers and the entire beef industry.
 Tom also works with members to assist them in building Gelbvieh and Balancer bull demand.
+He and his wife Carrie live near Sabetha, KS and have three grown children.

-Malerie grew up and currently resides in Sabetha, Kansas.
+Malerie grew up in Sabetha, Kansas and currently resides with her husband and son in Bluffton, IN.
 During her youth, she was actively involved in 4-H, which developed an interest in animal agriculture and the beef industry.
 Malerie graduated from Kansas State University in 2016 with a bachelor’s degree in agricultural communications and journalism, as well as a minor in agribusiness.
 She then began her professional career at KSi Conveyors, Inc., a leading manufacturer of conveyors and seed handling equipment, as the marketing coordinator.
-In her role as AGA multimedia coordinator, Malerie manages and develops AGA social media strategies and contribute to AGA publications and the marketing team.
-Her skills in photography, film production, and design are valuable assets brought to the AGA marketing team for the promotion of Gelbvieh and Balancer® genetics throughout the beef industry.
+In her current role as Gelbvieh Media Productions Coordinator, Malerie works part time and manages the design, layout and advertising for the Gelbvieh World and Profit Picture publications.
+Her skills in communications and design are valuable assets to the AGA team for the promotion of Gelbvieh and Balancer® genetics throughout the beef industry.

 303-465-2333